 Affiliates are not granted the right, permission, or license to use any name, brand, or any trademarks that are a part of the Exitus Elite and/or any company websites to recreate materials, products, and/or additional websites.

 Should you wish to cancel your membership, you must do so in writing by sending an email to email@example.com.
 No refunds will be granted for canceled accounts.

 Notice: This document is Copyright © Chip Cooper of the law firm of Jones & Haley, P.C., and licensed for use by the owner of this website under distribution rights granted FTCGuardian.com.
 All rights reserved worldwide.
 No part of this document may be copied, reprinted, reproduced, or transmitted in any form or by any means without the prior written permission of the copyright owner.

-We do however, offer a 7 day Partial Money Back Guarantee on any Exitus Membership payment, paid directly to Exitus Elite, should you not be satisfied by the system and tools provided.
+We do however, offer a 7 day Partial Money Back Guarantee on any Exitus Admin Fee payments, paid directly to Exitus Elite, should you not be satisfied by the system and tools provided.

 The purchase of a package from the Genesis Library is NON-REFUNDABLE.

-If you wish to proceed with a refund of your Exitus Elite membership, it MUST be received in writing via email within 7 days of your purchase date.
+If you wish to proceed with a refund of your Exitus Elite Admin Fee, it must be received in writing via email within 7 days of your purchase date.
 Please send an email requesting refund to: firstname.lastname@example.org

-A 25% admin refund processing fee will be applied to your original membership payment.
+A 25% admin refund processing fee will be applied to your original Admin Fee payment.
 Exitus support will notify you via email once your request has been processed with your net refund amount.